Ambushfall/turborepo/readme.md

 ## About The Project

-Using all kinds of tech and consolidating them in a Monolith :)
+Using all kinds of tech and consolidating them in a Monolith :D

 ![Screen Shot](demo/demo.png)